Profile Picture

 Auth0

-Mesh Object Encoder
+Object Mesh Encoder

-Preview Tile for the 'Mesh Object Encoder' project
+Preview Tile for the 'Object Mesh Encoder' project

 A utility I created to enable proceedural regeneration of the meshes within 3D environments, such as ones built in Unreal Engine, as part of an effort to establish a remote and collaborative compositing pipeline encapsulated in virutal reality.
 Written in C++ as an extension for Autodesk Maya, it serializes the vertices, UVs, and textures of selected mesh objects in a scene for export.